 The underlying fundamentals of the economy are still improving and bankers have plenty of funds to lend as cash sits idle at the Federal Reserve, Moynihan told the Davos panel.
 “We’re sitting on tremendous liquidity in our industry,” he said.
 The Charlotte, North Carolina-based company ranks second by assets among U.S. lenders.

-The bank told investors (BAC) earlier this month it’s counting on what it calls “a slow-growth but healthy economy” for the coming year.
+The bank told investors (BAC:US) earlier this month it’s counting on what it calls “a slow-growth but healthy economy” for the coming year.
 While central banks have been providing support with low rates, the more fundamental issue for nations is to regain their competitiveness, Moynihan said, a sentiment voiced by other leaders during the session.

 “We’ve got to take the burden off our central bankers shoulders, and really governments and business leaders need to pick up that slack,” Deutsche Bank AG co-CEO Anshu Jain said.